-E.3.
+F.3.
 Dual Eligible Medicaid Financing & Delivery System: Overview

-1. Dual eligible enrollment as of December 2021 was 146,572.
-2. Medicare covers most acute services (which may include psychiatric care); while Medicaid, the payer of last resort, covers LTSS and non-physician behavioral health services.
-3. Dual eligibles are excluded from Medicaid managed care and are enrolled in the FFS delivery system.
-For individuals enrolled in FFS, including dual eligibles, behavioral health services are delivered through the behavioral health administrative service organizations (BH-ASOs), which are administered by the health plans.
-4. D-SNP enrollment as of December 2021 was 74,926, SMI enrollment for D-SNP was 24,473.
+- Dual eligible enrollment as of September 2023 was 164,090. - Medicare covers most acute services (which may include psychiatric care); while Medicaid, the payer of last resort, covers LTSS and non-physician behavioral health services. - Dual eligibles are excluded from Medicaid managed care and are enrolled in the FFS delivery system.
+For individuals enrolled in FFS, including dual eligibles, behavioral health services are delivered through the behavioral health administrative service organizations (BH-ASOs), which are administered by the health plans. - D-SNP enrollment as of March 2023 was 96,269, SMI enrollment for D-SNP was 20,216.

-E.4.
+F.4.
 Dual Eligible Medicaid Financing & Delivery System: New Initiatives

-1. The state implemented a managed FFS dual eligible demonstration in July 2013.
-2. The demonstration was scheduled to expire in December 2016.
-However, the state signed a Memorandum of Understanding with CMS on December 28, 2018 to extend the Dual eligible demonstration until December 31, 2020.
-3. As of January 2023, the state has not released an extension or phase-out plan to cease or continue operations of the dual eligible plan. - The state will release an updated memorandum of understanding pending CMS approval.
+- Washington launched a managed FFS dual eligible demonstration in July 2013. - The CMS and Washington reached an agreement for the model to continue through December 2023. - As of January 2024, the state has not released an extension or phase-out plan to cease or continue operations of the dual eligible plan.

-E.4.
+F.4.
 Dual Eligible Medicaid Financing & Delivery System: New Initiatives